 - education (vocational training and higher education)

-For the new priority area education, which was agreed upon in 2011, EUR 38 million is being made available up to 2014.
+For the priority area education, EUR 47 million are being made available up to 2017.

-Besides these priority areas, cooperation focuses on the creation of a national quality infrastructure, including a national standards agency, as well as on the country’s Urban Governance and Decentralisation Programme, which is due to expire.
+Besides these priority areas, German development cooperation supports the creation of a national quality infrastructure, including a national standards agency, as well as on the country’s Urban Governance and Decentralisation Programme, which is due to expire.
 Also planned is a project to support refugee programmes in Ethiopia.

-Besides the Federal Ministry for Economic Cooperation and Development (BMZ), the Federal Ministry of Food, Agriculture and Consumer Protection (BMELV) and the Federal Environment Ministry (BMU) are also involved in development cooperation with Ethiopia.
+Besides the Federal Ministry for Economic Cooperation and Development (BMZ), the Federal Ministry of Food and Agriculture (BMEL) and the Federal Environment Ministry (BMU) are also engaged in development cooperation with Ethiopia.

 Cultural relations between the two countries are based on a long tradition of German research in Ethiopia, which has led to a number of university partnerships.
 Outstanding projects by German academic and scientific institutions are the South Omo Research Centre, which studies the different ethnic and cultural groups in southern Ethiopia, and the compilation of a globally unique, multi-volume Encyclopaedia Aethiopica by the University of Hamburg.
-Following the sensational finds of traces of Sabean culture in Ethiopia’s Tigray region, an excavation campaign by the German Archaeological Institute is currently conducting an excavation campaign there, which is scheduled to continue for several years.
+Following the sensational finds of traces of Sabean culture in Ethiopia’s Tigray region, the German Archaeological Institute is currently conducting an excavation campaign there, which is scheduled to continue for several years.

 The Goethe Institute (GI) in Addis Ababa, which celebrated the 50th anniversary of its establishment in Ethiopia in 2012, focuses its programme work on linking culture and development.
 Issues relating to cultural identity and the effects of modernisation and urban planning on culture and society are an important feature of its programmes.
 The GI has its own information centre and language course department and is a founding member of the European Union National Institutes for Culture (EUNIC) network in Ethiopia.